krzysztofzuraw/blog/blog/2019-10-15-xstate-input/index.md

 ## Summary & TL;DR

-In this blog post I showed how to implement logic around changing input border and labels with [Xstate](https://xstate.js.org/).
+In this blog post, I showed how to implement logic around changing input borders and labels with [Xstate](https://xstate.js.org/).

 You can find code (with TypeScript types) on this [codesandbox](https://codesandbox.io/s/xstate-input-2df4o).

-What are your take on state machines?
+What is your take on state machines?
 Do you like this short introduction to xstate with react?
 Let's write in comments.